-The Cirrus can be coupled or uncoupled whether it is folded in or out.
+The Cirrus can be coupled or uncoupled when folded in or out.

 Always retract the integrated running gear beforehand (lower the machine).
 When the machine is uncoupled and the running gear is extended (machine raised) the pressure in the supply line can increase so much that later coupling to the tractor becomes impossible.